 Community Group Billing: Charges incurred through acts of vandalism, theft, destruction of property, etc, in common areas, such as lobbies, lounges, bathrooms, elevators, hallways, laundry room, etc. The intent of this policy is to involve the residents in the care and upkeep of their living residential community.
 It is important that all residents understand that a person(s), or group identified in an incident will be solely responsible for all damages and expenses.
 When no one is found responsible expenses may be divided among all residents.

 - The residents have a period of one week from the advertised posting of damage(s) to identify the person, or persons, responsible.

 - After one (1) week if the person(s), or group responsible have not been identified, the expenses may be divided equally between the floor, hall, or apartment residents and charged to their University Housing financial account.

-Cooking: No cooking is allowed in residence hall rooms, or Bengal Studios units where there are no kitchens.
+Cooking: No cooking is allowed in residence hall room where there are no kitchens.
 Appliances with open heating elements are a fire hazard and therefore not allowed (i.e. toasters, toaster ovens, hot cup coil warmers, electric stand-alone burners, and electric skillets, etc.).
 This includes George Foreman grills and similar appliances.
 Small microwaves (up to 1200 watts) and 3.6 cubic ft. refrigerators are allowed.